Samsung/tizen-docs/docs/application/web/guides/connectivity/nfc.md

 # Near Field Communication (NFC)

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable

 The Near Field Communication (NFC) service enables information exchange between NFC-enabled devices (called "peers") or tags.
 The NFC-enabled devices can share contacts, photos, and videos, and can also act as smart cards.
-You can use an NFC-enabled device to [send NDEF messages to NFC tags](./connectivity/nfc-w.md#tag) to implement a variety of activities, such as paying the grocery bill or downloading a coupon.
-With application controls, you can [launch NFC applications](./connectivity/nfc-w.md#operations) when NFC-related operations occur.
+You can use an NFC-enabled device to [send NDEF messages to NFC tags](#nfc-tags-and-ndef-messages) to implement a variety of activities, such as paying the grocery bill or downloading a coupon.
+With application controls, you can [launch NFC applications](#nfc-application-control-operations) when NFC-related operations occur.

 This feature is supported in mobile and wearable applications only.